 To get a mortgage in Germany, one should have a stable income.
 Loans are granted for employees but also for self-employed people.

 The minimum requirement for employees is to be employed at the company for three to six months.

 Self-employed persons, business owners, and freelancers are usually required to have been self-employed for a longer time.
 Many banks want to see that you have been working for yourself for at least two years.

 Moreover, information about your work and income is not sufficient for getting a mortgage and determining your creditworthiness.
 Bank also will consider:

 - Living expenses

-After calculation, all these expenses bank will make a decision whether an applicant will be able to pay a mortgage in a sustainable way.
+After calculating all these expenses, the bank will decide on whether an applicant can pay a mortgage in a sustainable way.

 As a self-employed, your monthly income will determine your creditworthiness for granting the mortgage.